iiasa/CWatM/docu/settingsfile.rst

 .. note::

-    The mask map can be a PCraster or a netCDF format
+    The mask map can be a .tif, PCraster or a netCDF format
 	| The coordinates have the format: Number of Cols, Number of rows, cellsize, upper left corner X, upper left corner Y